Which place is cheaper, Venice or Budapest?

 Both Venice and Budapest are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Budapest because of the city activities and the family-friendly experiences.
 Also, the family-friendly experiences are the main draw to Venice this time of year.

 In the summer, Budapest is around the same temperature as Venice.
-Typically, the summer temperatures in Budapest in July are around 21°C (70°F), and Venice is about 23°C (73°F).
+Typically, the summer temperatures in Budapest in July average around 21°C (70°F), and Venice averages at about 23°C (73°F).

 It's quite sunny in Venice.
 The sun comes out a lot this time of the year in Budapest.
 Budapest usually receives around the same amount of sunshine as Venice during summer.
 Budapest gets 278 hours of sunny skies, while Venice receives 287 hours of full sun in the summer.